holoviz/holoviz/doc/Roadmap.rst

     that will help people get started and decide between the alternatives would be very helpful.

-2.  **Bokeh WebGL support**: Bokeh provides good support for working interactively with small datasets using an HTML Canvas (client-side interactivity), and when combined with Datashader it can handle enormous datasets by pre-rendering them to images in Python (server-side).
-However, in between these two extremes there is a range of data sizes that could be addressed well by the client-side WebGL technology.
-Bokeh has long included some WebGL support, but improvements in 2021-2022 have made the WebGL support much more solid and usable, and updating HoloViews to use that could bring big performance improvements for midsize plots.

-3.  **New and improved workflow examples in biomedical and Earth sciences, especially utilizing machine learning**: Demonstrations for handling and visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.
+2.  **New and improved workflow examples in biomedical and Earth sciences, especially utilizing machine learning**: Demonstrations for handling and visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.

-4.  **Better deployment and exploration of large-scale visualizations**: For instance, with improvements to automatic generation of tiles for exploration of large datasets using standard web servers.
+3.  **Better deployment and exploration of large-scale visualizations**: For instance, with improvements to automatic generation of tiles for exploration of large datasets using standard web servers.

-5.  **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib
+4.  **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using `Matplotlib
     <http://holoviews.org/reference/elements/matplotlib/TriSurface.html>`__ or
     `Plotly <http://holoviews.org/reference/elements/plotly/TriSurface.html>`__,